Inserting Images Into VAF Forums Threads by Doug Reeves

 - Flickr.com also seems to be the choice of some.

 - 'bkervaski' set up a image hosting site (RV builder).
-Requires answering emails to keep images online.
+Requires answering emails periodically to keep images online.
+That's their 'fee' I guess.

 - Some are using TinyPic.com with success.
 'Free'....whatever that means.